MarwanDebbiche/post-tuto-deployment/blog-post/post.md

   restart: always
 ```

-This api service depends on the database service that has to start before, which we can expressed by
+This service depends on the database service, that has to start before the API.
+This is ensured by the `depends_on` clause:

 ```yml
 depends_on: